idec2021/UOregon/docs/documentation/MiniPrep.md

 ### From Monarch Plasmid Miniprep Kit Protocol
 1. Start with an overnight culture from the night before
-2. aliquot out into two 5 mL tubes or 1 mL per Epi Tube
+2. Aliquot out into two 5 mL tubes or 1 mL per Epi Tube
 3. Spin down at 3,000 g for 4 minutes
 4. Discard supernatant
 5. Resuspend pellet in 200 uL Plasmid Resuspension Buffer , pipette up and down to ensure no clumps of cells